12.1 Polynomial Regression#

 ax[1].axhline(0, linestyle='--')

-From the upper plot one can already see that whilst there being a linear trend present in the data, the model underestimates the complexitiy of the relationship.
-Looking at the residuals, it becomes clear that once the strong positive linear trend in the data has been removed, the curvilinearity stands out!
-The residuals are systematically related to the value of \(X\): below zero for low and high values of \(X\), and above zero for moderate values of \(X\).
-This is the graphical diagnosis for the existence of a non-linear relationship, higher than degree “1”.
+From the upper plot one can already see that while there is a clear linear trend present in the data, the first order model can not fully capture the non-linear relationship.
+This becomes even more clear if you look at the residuals, which have the positive linear trend removed.
+You can easily see that the residuals are systematically related to the value of \(x\), which is a graphical diagnosis for the existence of a non-linear relationship, higher than degree 1.

 polynomial_features_p2 = PolynomialFeatures(degree=2, include_bias=True)